- J.D., Harvard Law School, 2008

 - "A Borrower May Not Bring An Action To Determine Whether The Owner Of A Mortgage Note Has Authorized A Nonjudicial Foreclosure," April 12, 2011

-Latin American Law Blog Articles
+Latin American Law Blog Posts

 - "Spanish Language Webinar to Latin American Subsidiary of U.S. Company re Foreign Corrupt Practices Act Compliance," June 2013